Shake, Rattle & Roll X

-Shake, Rattle & Roll X is a 2008 Filipino fantasy horror anthology film produced by Regal Entertainment and directed by Micheal Tuviera and Topel Lee.
-It is the tenth installment of the Shake, Rattle & Roll film series, and the highest-grossing film in the series.
+Shake, Rattle & Roll X is a 2008 Filipino fantasy horror anthology film produced by Regal Entertainment, and directed by Michael Tuviera and Topel Lee.
+It is the tenth installment of the Shake, Rattle & Roll film series following the ninth film in 2007, and the second highest-grossing film in the series.
 The film is an official entry to the 34th Metro Manila Film Festival.
 The film was a box office success, and Robert Villar won the MMFF Award for Best Child Performer.
+The eleventh installment, Shake, Rattle & Roll XI, was released in 2009.

+The film has three segments: staff and patients face a horde of aswang inside a hospital; college students experience supernatural phenomena after uncovering a dark past from a class photo; and an engkanto slayer battles folkloric creatures.

 This is also the last film appearance of actor Cris Daluz, who died in a stroke in Olongapo City, Zambales on February 12, 2009, at the age of 74.

-The eleventh installment, Shake, Rattle & Roll XI, was released in 2009.